 Day 13 - Kakadu National Park

 Explore parts of nearly 7,300 square miles of unspoiled waterways with a rich heritage of Aboriginal culture.
-Globus Local Favorite cruise the wetlands, where you may see crocodiles, and walk ancient trails to see Aboriginal rock petroglyphs at Nourlangie Rock.
+Cruise the wetlands, where you may see crocodiles, and walk ancient trails to see Aboriginal rock petroglyphs at Nourlangie Rock.
 An optional light-aircraft flight over the park should not be missed.
-(B, L)

 NOTE: During the wet season (December through April), it can be difficult to see crocodiles in the wild.